gallochris/books/hugo_source/content/competingagainstluck/_index.md

 ## Jobs in the wild

-- blue ocean strategry (don't compete on features, compete for different situations)
+- blue ocean strategy (don't compete on features, compete for different situations)

 - build the right set of experiences in how customers find, purchase, and use your product